facebook/infer/_docs/01-infer-workflow.md

 1. Make sure your project is clean when you first run Infer on it (with `make clean`, or `gradle clean`, or ...).
-2. When running Infer several times in a row, either clean your project as in step 1 in-between Infer runs, or add `--incremental` to the `infer` command.
+2. When running Infer several times in a row, either clean your project as in step 1 in-between Infer runs, or add `--reactive` to the `infer` command.
 3. These steps are not needed if you are not using an incremental build system, for instance if you are analyzing single files with